Erie SeaWolves vs. Bowie Baysox - Game Notes

 - Erie RHP Matt Manning was named EL Pitcher of the Week for his performance the week of 4/4-14 (2-0, 0.75 ERA, 0.42 WHIP, .054 AVG, 15 K, 12 IP)

-- Bowie's pitching has walked the 8th-most batters in the league (89), while Erie is 3rd-fewest (75)
+- Bowie's pitching has walked the 5th-most batters in the league (92), while Erie is 3rd-fewest (79)

 - The SeaWolves have allowed the fewest base stealers in the league (6), Rogers has thrown out 86% (6-for-7 CS)